overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 Generate the Manifest
 ----------------------
-With an analysis created, a manifest file must be created using :class:`ManifestClient <overture_song.client.ManifestClient>` , the analysisId from the previously generated analysis, and an output file path.
-The client generates a :class:`Manifest <overture_song.model.Manifest>` object and then writes it to a file.
+With an analysis created, a manifest file must be generated using the :class:`ManifestClient <overture_song.client.ManifestClient>` , the analysisId from the previously generated analysis, and an output file path.
+By calling the :func:`write_manifest <overture_song.client.ManifestClient.write_manifest>` method, a :class:`Manifest <overture_song.model.Manifest>` object is generated and then written to a file.
-This step is required for the next section involving the upload of the object files
+This step is required for the next section involving the upload of the object files to the storage server.

 .. code-block:: python